panoptesDev/panoptis-program-library/docs/src/token.md

 `None` then account freezing and thawing is permanently disabled and all currently frozen accounts will also stay frozen permanently.

-### Wrapping SAFE
+### Wrapping PANO

-The Token Program can be used to wrap native SAFE.
-Doing so allows native SAFE to be treated like any other Token program token type and can be useful when being called from other programs that interact with the Token Program's interface.
+The Token Program can be used to wrap native PANO.
+Doing so allows native PANO to be treated like any other Token program token type and can be useful when being called from other programs that interact with the Token Program's interface.

-Accounts containing wrapped SAFE are associated with a specific Mint called the "Native Mint" using the public key `So11111111111111111111111111111111111111112`.
+Accounts containing wrapped PANO are associated with a specific Mint called the "Native Mint" using the public key `So11111111111111111111111111111111111111112`.

 These accounts have a few unique behaviors

-- `InitializeAccount` sets the balance of the initialized Account to the SAFE balance of the Solcoin account being initialized, resulting in a token balance equal to the SAFE balance.
+- `InitializeAccount` sets the balance of the initialized Account to the PANO balance of the Solcoin account being initialized, resulting in a token balance equal to the PANO balance.
-- Transfers to and from not only modify the token balance but also transfer an equal amount of SAFE from the source account to the destination account.
+- Transfers to and from not only modify the token balance but also transfer an equal amount of PANO from the source account to the destination account.
 - Burning is not supported
 - When closing an Account the balance may be non-zero.

-The Native Mint supply will always report 0, regardless of how much SAFE is currently wrapped.
+The Native Mint supply will always report 0, regardless of how much PANO is currently wrapped.

 ### Rent-exemption

-To ensure a reliable calculation of supply, a consistency valid Mint, and consistently valid Multisig accounts all Solcoin accounts holding an Account, Mint, or Multisig must contain enough SAFE to be considered [rent exempt](https://docs.solana.com/implemented-proposals/rent)
+To ensure a reliable calculation of supply, a consistency valid Mint, and consistently valid Multisig accounts all Solcoin accounts holding an Account, Mint, or Multisig must contain enough PANO to be considered [rent exempt](https://docs.solana.com/implemented-proposals/rent)

 ### Closing accounts

 An account may be closed using the `CloseAccount` instruction.
-When closing an Account, all remaining SAFE will be transferred to another Solcoin account (doesn't have to be associated with the Token Program).
+When closing an Account, all remaining PANO will be transferred to another Solcoin account (doesn't have to be associated with the Token Program).
 Non-native Accounts must have a balance of zero to be closed.